PalomeroLab/how-to/docs/command-line/bash.md

 echo "Hello, world!"
 ```

+You may see other shebangs like `#!/bin/sh` or `#!/usr/bin/env bash`.
+The former
+uses the system's default shell, which may not be `bash`.
+The latter is more
+portable as it can find `bash` in different locations.

 ### Executing scripts

-To execute a script from the command line, make it executable:
+To execute a script from the command line, you can manually invoke the
+interpreter with `bash <filename>` or you can make the file executable:

 ```sh
 chmod +x /path/to/script.sh